-The food world has really been buzzing lately about farro; its health properties, its wonderful flavor, its texture.
-But a line seems to have been drawn in the sand regarding pearled or semi-pearled farro.
-For the record, Rustichella d'Abruzzo's whole farro is semi-pearled and that's the way we like it.
+The whole grain farro from Rustichella d'Abruzzo is semi-pearled and that's the way we like it.
 While the pearled is easier and quicker to cook, the nutrients vanish with the husk, along with a good bit of the flavor.